aafigure/aafigure/README-MAINTAINER.txt

 9. PyPi release done?

 For a local test, ``debuild`` respectively ``debuild -S`` can be run in the ``aafigure`` directory.
-The resulting debian package is placed in the parent directory.
+The resulting Debian package is placed in the parent directory.

 PyPi Release
 ============
-See debian package release and ensure that version numbers are correct.
+See Debian package release and ensure that version numbers are correct.

 1. ``python setup.py register``
 2. ``python setup.py sdist upload``